Tarique Rahman: Hawa Bhaban controversy

-The bribery and money laundering issue through Hawa Bhaban is known as a significant and controversial scandal in Bangladesh.
-Tarique Rahman and several top BNP leaders are at the center of these allegations.
-There are allegations that Tarique Rahman and his associates accepted bribes from various businessmen and political rivals through Hawa Bhaban and laundered the money abroad.
-Based on these allegations, the Anti-Corruption Commission of Bangladesh (ACC) began an investigation in 2007, and he was also investigated by the FBI in the United States and the courts in Singapore.
+The allegations consist of Rahman and his associates allegedly accepting bribes from various businessmen and political rivals through Hawa Bhaban, the office of the chairman of the BNP and an alleged parallel power centre during Zia's tenure, laundering the money abroad.
+Based on these allegations, the Anti-Corruption Commission of Bangladesh (ACC) began an investigation in 2007, and he was also investigated by the Federal Bureau Investigation (FBI) in the United States and the courts in Singapore.
+They later stated that evidence of money laundering was found against Rahman.

-In 2007, the Bangladeshi government launched an investigation against Tarique Rahman on charges of bribery and money laundering.
-This led to evidence of various business dealings and international money laundering against him.
+In 2007, the Bangladeshi government launched an investigation against Rahman on charges of bribery and money laundering.

-The US Federal Bureau of Investigation (FBI) and the Singaporean courts also found evidence of money laundering against him.
 The investigation led to allegations that he laundered about $20 million abroad.

-In 2010, a case was filed in Bangladesh on charges of money laundering and bribery.
-The charges include accepting bribes from various businessmen through Hawa Bhaban and laundering that money abroad.
+In 2010, a case was filed domestically based on the allegations.
 On 20 March 2025, the court acquitted him in this case.